irvinhomem/Coriander/README.md

 # Coriander
-Python scripts to coordinate Android apps for testing
+Python toolset to coordinate Android Emulator instances and Android Applications (APKs) in order to collect Android Process Memory Metadata.
+The machine learning technique are currently being applied on the metadata in order to assist in the triage of malicious android applications / misuse of processes.

 Footnotes:
 ----------